TheBerkin/rant3/README.md

 **Rant** is a language for adding rich variations to text.
 It writes what you don't want to, faster.

-###Features:
+###Features

-* A powerful dictionary querying system for selecting random words
+* Use dictionaries to add random words
+* Flexible dictionary queries
-* Randomized branching
+* Random branching
 * Printing loops (repeaters) with optional separators
+* Automatic capitalization modes
-* Automatic capitalization and indefinite article (a/an) formatting
+* Automatic indefinite articles (a/an)
 * Multiple outputs
-* Insert/modify text in existing output
+* Change existing output
-* Subroutines for easy task repetition
+* Subroutines
 * Self-generating code (metapatterns)
-* Arithmetic functionality
+* Arithmetic
-* Advanced control flow with flags and comparisons
+* Control flow with flags and comparisons
-* Probability modifiers to control frequency of certain elements
+* Probability modifiers
+* Lists
-* Much, much more...
+* *And much, much more...*

 Need some examples?
 Behold!